electron/rfcs/text/0019-clipboard-rearchitecture.md

 **APIs to add**

+### Event: 'clipboardchange'

+Returns:

+* `event` Event
+  * `types` string[] An array of MIME types that are available in the clipboard.

+The clipboardchange event fires whenever the contents of the system clipboard are changed.

 On Linux, instead of passing a type of `selection` to access the selection clipboard, the following APIS will be added to work with the selection clipboard:
 * `clipboard.selection.clear()` _Linux_